The Street Photography Awards

-*See the Prizes page for more details and a list of who is on the judging panel.
+See PRIZES for more information and JUDGES for a list of who is on the judging panel.
+Take a look at last year's finalists here.

 How to Enter:

-1. Submit five to eight of your best street photography images from anywhere in the world.
+1. Submit five to eight of your best street photography images taken anywhere in the world in the past five years.

-The London Street Photography Festival defines Street Photography as:
+The London Festival of Photography defines Street Photography as:

 “candid, un-staged photography which captures, explores or questions contemporary society and the relationships between individuals and their surroundings.”